I Can't Make My Credit Card Minimum Payment...Now What?

 Finance connection: 'Freezing' in the face of a credit card minimum payment might look like the individual refusing to collect, view, or open mail, not answering phone calls or emails from creditors, and avoiding conversations with loved ones about finances.

 Do any of these responses feel familiar?
-Acknowledging it (no judgment!) makes it easier the next time you start to feel this way.
+Acknowledging it without judgment makes it easier the next time you start to feel this way.
 You can regain control over your financial situation.
 The emotional and financial relief that taking action can bring will make facing your debts worth the effort.
 Next up - how to start.

 2. Call Me, Maybe